-- Campsites and holiday parks will be fully open again from July 1st, including shared shower and toilet facilities.
+- Campsites and holiday parks are fully open again since July 1st, including shared shower and toilet facilities.

 Travelling in and to The Netherlands

 - We recommend to consult the travel advice of your local authorities and of the Dutch government to see if the Netherlands is one of the countries you can travel to.

 - Individual decisions have also been taken by security regions at local level to discourage tourist visits.
 Keep a close eye on the website of the local security regions and/or contact the municipality.